wp-plugins/huzzaz-video-gallery/readme.txt

 1. Easy to set up, organize and manage a beautiful video gallery
 2. Responsive and fills up any containing element
+3. You can even put it in a blog post

 == Changelog ==